bilgiAtahan/AbacusApp/README.md

-İt's a simple Abacus
-it use Java Swing and Java 2D library
+İt's a simple Abacus, it use Java Swing and Java 2D library